Dan Doubiago: Early life

 Doubiago was born on September 25, 1960, in Escondido, California.
 He went to high school at Mendocino (CA).

 College career

-He played college football at Utah, where he was a tight end.
+He played college football for the Utes at the University of Utah, where he was a tight end.
 In 1979 he had one catch for nine yards.
 In 1980 he had three catches for 47 yards and two touchdowns.

 Professional career

-Pittsburgh Maulers

 In 1984 he played for the Pittsburgh Maulers of the USFL.
 He played in 14 games and started 5 of them.

-Los Angeles Express

 In 1985 he played for the Los Angeles Express of the USFL.

-Orlando Renegades

 He also played for the Orlando Renegades in 1985.

-Kansas City Chiefs

 He played three games with the Kansas City Chiefs in 1987 as a replacement player.
 In the three games that he played in, the Chiefs were outscored by 69.
 He played in week 4, 5 and 6.
 He did not play in any games afterwards.